 If a framework supports extending the set of ops it offers, a bridge may even expose transformer-specific ops to the framework user.

-backend(s) in use.
-Thus, we expect that adding of new Core ops should be
+kernels for the backend(s) in use.
+Thus, we expect that adding of new Core

-infrequent and that most functionality instead gets added with new functions
+ops should be infrequent and that most functionality instead gets added with

 It is easiest to define a new op by adapting an existing op.
 Some of the tasks that must be performed are: